-Almost three quarters of total RTP capital spending goes toward projects that are located on Regional Emergency Transportation Routes or Statewide Seismic Lifeline Routes ( ).
-See project map on next page.
+Two thirds of total RTP capital spending goes toward projects that are located on Regional Emergency Transportation Routes or Statewide Seismic Lifeline Routes (■), which present opportunities to improve resilience of those facilities.
+The RTP proposes 21 capital projects that will improve the seismic resilience of the transportation system.
+These projects represent nearly 40 percent of total RTP capital spending.
+See project map on the next page.